 Following a number of Hampshire based meetings, where I was able to sit down and talk through my knitwear designs, yarn colours and details eg. buttons, zips etc, I am delighted to now be stocking a really beautiful collection of women’s jumpers and men’s gilets.
 Not only is the quality exceptional but I’m pleased to be indirectly supporting an ethical business that actively looks after its employees and supports the local community too.

-Our knitwear is spun from a very soft blend of cashmere and wool.
+Our knitwear is spun from either a very soft blend of cashmere and lambswool – or for spring/summer we’ve introduced some pure organic cotton knits.
+This yarn is GOTS (Global Organic Textile Standards) certified.
+This certification covers the processing, manufacturing and trading of organic textiles.
 Each piece is designed to be an understated classic, destined to be in your wardrobe for years to come.
 Subtle details eg. a contrast stripe, buttons across the shoulder or zip up the back, add a chic and stylish edge.